 Those without kids should also give the idea serious thought.
 You don’t have to pussyfoot around staff like you do in a chalet, and you can eat whenever you want.
 The cooking can be a blast, too: especially if someone opens a bottle of wine and everyone lends a hand.

 Just remember, if you’re driving to the resort, do as much of your shopping as possible in one of the valley hypermarkets – before the final climb to your destination.
 In-resort prices can be eye-wateringly high.

 France is the Alpine capital of the self-catering apartment, but you’ll find them all over the mountains (those in Austria tend to be the roomiest).
 Tour operators specialising in apartments include Ski Collection, Peak Retreats, Ski Amis, PowderBeds, Erna Low, and Ski France.

 4. Drive to the mountains

 If you live in the south-east of the UK, you can drive to the French Alps in about 12 hours – if you’re lucky with the weather and the traffic.
 And provided you can fill the car with friends and family, it’ll work out cheaper than flying – even in a low-season week.

 Use viamichelin.co.uk to help calculate costs before you go.
-For a family-sized car holding four people, expect to pay £105pp return for a London-to-Meribel run in January 2014, including Eurotunnel crossings, fuel, and motorway tolls in France.
+At current prices, for a family-sized car holding four people, expect to pay around £100pp return for a London-to-Meribel run, including fuel, and motorway tolls in France, but not the Eurotunnel crossing.
 That’s the door-to-door cost by the way.
 You’ll struggle to sort out travel to an airport in the UK, flights, and transfers up to the resort for the same price.
 Plus, if you drive, you can carry more baggage, too.